annagabain/Mom-Data/README.md

 ## Acknowledgments

-Richard Wells - course mentor for friendly guidance, help with refactoring some code and feedback on the project
+Richard Wells - the course mentor for friendly guidance, help with refactoring some code and numerous project feedback sessions

-Jakob Lövhall - providing warm support, including babysitting most evenings to allow more time for the project
+Jakob Lövhall - for providing support, including babysitting evenings to allow more time for the project, as well as acting as a test user

+Johannes Lövhall - for testing the app as a user to reveal bugs and being asked to break it with incredible inputs